oracle/weblogic-kubernetes-operator/site/creating-domain.md

 The script will perform the following steps:

 *	Create a directory for the generated Kubernetes YAML files for this domain.
-The pathname is /path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID parameter from create-weblogic-domain-inputs.yaml.
+The pathname is /path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>.
 *	Create Kubernetes YAML files based on the provided inputs.
 *	Create a persistent volume for the shared state.
 *	Create a persistent volume claim for that volume.